ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

         click(buffer[2], buffer[3], buffer[4]);
         break;
     }
   }
 }
 ```
-Now control script sends command that contains five bytes.
+Now the control script sends command that contains five bytes.
 The first byte is a preamble.
-The second byte is a code of the action that should be performed by the application.
+The second byte is a code of the action that should be performed by the application:

 | Code | Simulated action |
 | -- | -- |